alire-project/alire/doc/catalog-format-spec.md

 This section describes the various encodings used in this format to encode information.

-First, there are two kinds of data: atomic and composite data.
+First, there are two kinds of data: atomic and composite.

 Atomic data designates values that cannot be decomposed.
 There are only two atomic data types: